friendica/friendica-addons/statusnet/README.md

-Due to the distributed nature of the GNU Social network, each user who wishes to forward public messages to a GNU Social account has to get the OAuth credentials for themselves, which makes this addon a little bit more user unfriendly than the Twitter Plugin is.
+Due to the distributed nature of the GNU Social network, each user who wishes to forward public messages to a GNU Social account has to get the OAuth credentials for themselves, which makes this addon a little bit more user unfriendly than the Twitter Addon is.
 Nothing too geeky though!

 The inclusion of a shorturl for the original posting in cases when the message was longer than the maximal allowed notice length requires it, that you have